History, views, pristine forest, a big river gorge.

 when | Old Ghost Road, Mokihinui Forks Ecological Area/Lyell-Radiant Conservation Area

 Anytime, but best when there are longer and warmer days, ie, the summer months, November to April.
+Note that with the hut booking system the numbers are essentially limited.
+Best to check when you can get a spot in a hut before getting too far down the track with making plans.

 The Lyell Range around Rocky Tor, undulating around 1200 — 1400 m can be snow covered in winter and may present an avalanche risk.